Econify/generative-ts/packages/generative-ts/README.md

 **a typescript utility library for building LLM applications+agents for node and the browser**

-generative-ts seeks to be an unopinionated "web-first" utility library for LLM applications.
-Its core functionality is a simple interface for hitting a wide variety of LLM providers, providing type-safety (including runtime checking of responses) *without* hiding APIs under layers of abstraction.
-It uses native fetch (or lets you inject an http client) to give better control over the request than many SDKs allow, in addition to being tiny and portable.
-It also tries to provide some utility functions for common LLM use-cases...
+generative-ts is an unopinionated, web-first utility library for LLM applications.
+Its core functionality revolves around providing a type-safe interface for interacting with a wide variety of LLM providers using their "native" APIs.
+It's *not* a heavy abstraction or wrapper around a bunch of existing SDKs.
+It *is* tiny, portable, and comes with some useful extra features.

-## Goals
+## Features

-- **Simple**: Provides support for [many different model providers](#supported-model-providers) out of the box, giving typesafe interfaces for the APIs as they're already defined
+- **Simple**: Provides support for many different [model providers](#model-providers), giving typesafe interfaces to the APIs as they're already defined
 - **Minimal/Portable**: Runs in node or the browser, has tiny bundles and [scoped packages](#packages) for fine-grain installs
 - **Features**
   - Stuff